blackhatethicalhacking/DDoSlayer/README.md

 # Description

-# **DDoS-Layer7-bheh**

-An Offensive Security Tool written in Python3 by Chris 'SaintDruG' Abou-Chabke from Black Hat Ethical Hacking, designed to perform **Distributed Denial of Service (DDoS)** attacks.
+**DDoS-Layer7-bheh** is an Offensive Security Tool written in Python3 by Chris 'SaintDruG' Abou-Chabke from Black Hat Ethical Hacking, designed to perform **Distributed Denial of Service (DDoS)** attacks.

 ### **Focus on Layer 7 Attacks**